Mike Gardner: Playing career

-Coaching history
+Coaching career

 Assistant coaching

-Gardner began in coaching as Special Teams and Recruiting Coordinator at Hastings College from 1990 to 1993.
-He later held assistant coaching positions at Bethel College (Kansas), Lindenwood University, and Tabor College.
+Gardner began in coaching as special teams and recruiting coordinator at Hastings College in Hastings, Nebraska from 1990 to 1993.
+He later held assistant coaching positions at Bethel College in North Newton, Kansas, Lindenwood University in St. Charles, Missouri, and Tabor College in Hillsboro, Kansas.

 Tabor

-In 2004, he became the head coach at Tabor College and held that position until 2006.
+In 2004, he became the head football coach at Tabor College.
 During his time at Tabor his teams won two conference championships and advanced to the national playoffs.

 Malone

-Gardner was named head coach at Malone College following the 2006 season.
-His team at Malone began the 2008 season ranked #24 in the NAIA pre-season poll.
+Gardner was named head football coach at Malone College in 2006.
+His team at Malone began the 2008 season ranked No. 24 in the NAIA preseason poll.
 Following the lackluster 4-6 2009 season at Malone, Gardner resigned to clear the way for his return to Tabor.
 He stated “I wasn’t looking for an opportunity to go by any means,” Gardner said.
 “This just presented itself."

 Gardner was the fifth football coach in Malone's history, and his coaching record at Malone was 25–18.

 Tabor

-Gardner returned to Tabor starting with the 2010 season and led the team to a record of 4 wins and six losses, finishing sixth in the conference.
+Gardner returned to Tabor in 2010 season and led the team to a record of 4–6, finishing sixth in the conference.
 Counting his previous two years coaching at Tabor, he is now the winningest coach in the history of the program.
 Gardner continued success at Tabor, taking his team to the NAIA quarterfinals in the 2015 season and again earning conference Coach of the Year honors.
 As of 2015, Gardner has been named Coach of the Year in the conference for four of his eight years at Tabor.